About this Slovenian Loco

 From Yugoslavian to a world traveler

-I was born in 1972 in Republic of Slovenia that used to be a part of Yugoslavia at that time and became an independent country after a 10-days war in 1991.
-I grew up in a socialist environment of the most liberal, neutral and progress orientated country in Central Europe.
+I was born in the Republic of Slovenia that then part of Yugoslavia.
+I grew up in a socialist system within the most liberal, neutral, and progressive republic in Central Europe.

 My first real backpacking experience, with schoolmate Andrey, was travelling around Western Europe.
 He wanted to see Eiffel Tower, I was eager on hitchhiking and meeting new people.